Table of Contents

 If you have more time to explore, Seattle is a fabulous city for special occasions and celebrations!
-I have visited a few times over the years to see family and celebrate a special occasion.
+I have visited multiple times over the years to see family and explore the state.

 Before you head out of Port Angeles, you may want to check out some of these local sights: